-- studying number and focusing in on decimals, this will include; ordering; rounding; and multiplying by 10, 100 and 1000. - learn about percentages, this will include; comparing them to decimals and fractions; working out percentage of amounts; and solving percentage problems. - practice mathematical algebra. - continue our studies in measurement, this will include; converting measures; and solving perimeter, area and volume problems. - Study different elements of ratio, this will include; problems with relative sixes-missing; values found; using multiplication & division; shapes and scale factor; unequal sharing and grouping.
+- studying number and focusing in on decimals, to include; ordering; rounding; and multiplying by 10, 100 and 1000. - learn about percentages, this will include; comparing them to decimals and fractions; working out percentage of amounts; and solving percentage problems. - practice mathematical algebra. - continue our studies in measurement, which will include; converting measures; solving perimeter, area and volume problems. - study different elements of ratio, which will include; problem solving; values found; using multiplication & division; shapes and scale factor; unequal sharing and grouping.